iem-projects/pd-acre/ds/acre_ds.rst

 A simple data storage library to store different sets of parameters as messages in files for defined *domains*.
-The main target is  a simple session management within a Puredata project.
+The main target is a simple session management as data storage, within a Puredata project.

 Dependencies
 ------------